 - Ensure we have a named Designated Safeguarding Lead responsible for safeguarding and child protection, and also a Deputy Designated Safeguarding Lead, both of whom receive appropriate training every 2 years, as well as regular updates at the DSL forums. - Ensure we have a nominated governor responsible for safeguarding. - Ensure all staff, volunteers and governors know the name of the Designated Safeguarding Lead and their role, as well as their personal responsibilities regarding being alert to the signs of abuse, including the impact on Mental Health and referring any concerns. - Ensure that safer recruitment practices are followed, including pre and post-employment checks and the use of the Teacher Services' system to check for prohibition orders.
-The school's safer recruitment procedures comply with Keeping Children Safe in Education 2021 part 3 and the local safeguarding partner arrangements by carrying out the required checks and verifying the applicant's identify, qualifications and work history.
-At least one member of each recruitment panel will have attended safer recruitment training. - Maintain a Single Central Record, including details of recruitment checks undertaken, which is regularly reviewed for compliance. - Ensure that the relevant DBS checks are completed for all members of staff, governors and volunteers. - Request and ensure receipt of written confirmation from supply agencies and contract services that relevant checks have been carried out and that agency/ contract staff are suitable to work with children. - Carry out relevant checks on trainee teachers and volunteers. - Ensure the school visitor's policy is implemented and visitors to the school are appropriately supervised following completion of a risk assessment. - Make all staff, governors, volunteers and visitors aware of the use of mobiles and cameras in reference to the Online Safety and Acceptable Use Policy. - Ensure all staff maintain a professional relationship online with pupils, in line with the Staff Code of Conduct. - Ensure all staff receive safeguarding and child protection training (including Online) during their induction and continue to receive regular updates, including an annual refresher. - Ensure that the school contributes to multi-agency working, including providing a co-ordinated offer of early help, when required, and contributing to multi-agency plans to support children subject to child protection plans - Keep appropriate written records of any concerns that have been raised, the discussions regarding them, the decisions made and the reasons for these. - Ensure all records are kept securely and that their storage and transfer complies with GDPR regulations.
+The school's safer recruitment procedures comply with Keeping Children Safe in Education 2022 part 3 and the local safeguarding partner arrangements by carrying out the required checks and verifying the applicant's identify, qualifications and work history.
+At least one member of each recruitment panel will have attended safer recruitment training. - Maintain a Single Central Record, including details of recruitment checks undertaken, which is regularly reviewed for compliance. - Ensure that the relevant DBS checks are completed for all members of staff, governors and volunteers. - Request and ensure receipt of written confirmation from supply agencies and contract services that relevant checks have been carried out and that agency/ contract staff are suitable to work with children. - Carry out relevant checks on trainee teachers and volunteers. - Ensure the school visitor's policy is implemented and visitors to the school are appropriately supervised following completion of a risk assessment. - Make all staff, governors, volunteers and visitors aware of the use of mobiles and cameras in reference to the Online Safety and Acceptable Use Policy. - Ensure all staff maintain a professional relationship online with pupils, in line with the Staff Code of Conduct. - Ensure all staff and Governors receive safeguarding and child protection training (including Online) during their induction and continue to receive regular updates, including an annual refresher. - Ensure that the school contributes to multi-agency working, including providing a co-ordinated offer of early help, when required, and contributing to multi-agency plans to support children subject to child protection plans - When a Social Worker, Police Officer or another professional visits the school to meet with a child as part of statutory investigations or other work, the ultimate safeguarding responsibility remains with the school.
+The school is aware of the need for the child to have an appropriate adult when interviewed by the Police in accordance with the PACE Code C statutory guidance. - Keep appropriate written records of any concerns that have been raised, the discussions regarding them, the decisions made and the reasons for these.

-- Ensure children are safeguarded from potentially harmful and inappropriate online material through the use of appropriate filters, monitoring systems, using an effective approach to the teaching of online safety (protecting and educating the whole school) and following the guidance in the Online Safety Policy. - Ensure the school follows the advice provided by DfE on safeguarding and remote education (DfE, 2021b), should children need to learn remotely online. - Ensure that the school provides a broad and balanced curriculum, which teaches the children about safeguarding, for example through PSHE and RSE lessons and focus weeks. - Carry out risk assessments for extended and off-site activities, ensuring the Child Protection Policy and procedures apply. - Transfer CP files (securely) to a child's new school and proactively contact them in advance to help ensure a smooth transition.
+- Ensure all records are kept securely and that their storage and transfer complies with GDPR regulations. - Ensure children are safeguarded from potentially harmful and inappropriate online material through the use of appropriate filters, monitoring systems, using an effective approach to the teaching of online safety (protecting and educating the whole school) and following the guidance in the Online Safety Policy. - Ensure the school follows the advice provided by DfE on safeguarding and remote education (DfE, 2021b), should children need to learn remotely online. - Ensure that the school provides a broad and balanced curriculum, which teaches the children about safeguarding, for example through PSHE and RSE lessons and focus weeks. - Carry out risk assessments for extended and off-site activities, ensuring the Child Protection Policy and procedures apply. - Transfer CP files (securely) to a child's new school and proactively contact them in advance to help ensure a smooth transition.